flutter/website/src/tools/hot-reload.md

 myWidget is not a subtype of StatelessWidget
 ```

-In these situations, a hot restart is needed to see the updated app.
+In these situations, a hot restart is required to see the updated app.

 ## Recent code change is included but app state is excluded

-In Dart, [static fields are lazily initialized](https://news.dartlang.org/2012/02/static-variables-no-longer-have-to-be.html).
+In Dart, [static fields are lazily
+initialized](https://news.dartlang.org/2012/02/static-variables-no-longer-have-to-be.html).
 This means that the first time you run a Flutter app and a static
 field is read, it is set to whatever value its initializer was evaluated to.
-Global variables and static fields are treated as state, and thus not
+Global variables and static fields are treated as state, and are therefore not
 reinitialized during hot reload.

 If you change initializers of global variables and static fields, a full